nashpaz123/jenkins-pipeline-with-docker/README.markdown

 https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/Jenkinsfile

 ## 4. Configure
 the General section and select "This build is parameterized" and add the variable as below.
-Select "String Parameter" as the parameter type and enter the name of the parameter as "BRANCH_NAME" and the default value as MainDev.
+Select "String Parameter" as the parameter type and enter the name of the parameter as "BRANCH_NAME" and the default value as develop .
 We specify the variable to copy the artifact from the correct branch.

 ## 5. Configure the build step
 of the project to copy the artifact from the upstream project.
 Enter the name of the artiffact to be copied as "gameoflife-web/target/gameoflife.war"